MISP/misp-book/GLOSSARY.md

 There is a Python module available to work with Taxonomies in a Pythonic way called [PyTaxonomies](https://github.com/MISP/PyTaxonomies).
 [MISP taxonomies GitHub Repo](https://github.com/MISP/misp-taxonomies)

+## Local tags
+You can create tags locally if you are a member of the given MISP instance’s host organisation, enabling “in-place” tagging for synchronisation and export filtering.
+MISP events are not modified while using the local tags and are in turn always stripped before being synchronised with other MISP instances and sharing communities.
+Local tags allow users to avoid violating the ownership model of MISP, but still be able to tag any event or attribute for further dissemination and data contextualisation.
+Local tagging works for tags, tag collections, galaxies and matrix-like galaxies such as ATT&CK.

 ## MISP warninglists
 MISP warninglists are lists of well-known indicators that can be associated to potential false positives, errors or mistakes.
 There is a Python module available to work with warninglists in a Pythonic way called [PyMISPWarningLists](https://github.com/MISP/PyMISPWarningLists).